theAbdikhaliq/portfolio-coursera/README.md

-# mouseTracker - React Mouse Position Tracker
+# Coursera Portfolio

-This is a simple React application that demonstrates how to track and display the mouse position using Higher-Order Components (HOC) in React.
-It is a part of Advanced React course by Meta staff on Coursera.
+This was the capstone project for my react advanced course on coursera, organised by the meta staff.

 ## How to Run